Ibrahim-AlKhalil-Mohamed/Ibrahim.A.Mohamed-Practice-Page-V1.1/README.md

 - Header: A centered main heading ("Practice Page") with an introductory image.
 - Introduction: Italicized welcome message.
 - Forms:
-- Sign-in form with username and password fields.
+- Sign-in form with username and password fields & redirect to spoof login loading page.
 - Membership registration form with fields for name, email, password, gender, phone number, date of birth, membership length, and type.
 - Buttons:
 - Buttons for Google redirection and a text switch feature using JavaScript.